andrew-yarmola/verify-cusp/README.md

 make tests
 ```
 One should run `test_float` from the `bin` directory before any verification code to make sure that your system correctly catchest any overflow and underflow.
-To run the proof of Theorem {}, from the `bin` direcotry execute:
+To run the proof of Propostion 2.15, from the `bin` direcotry execute:
 ```
 ./rootcat ../data/verify | ./verify
 ```
 Note, this process is long and take 10-15 hours to finish.
-Similarly, the proof of Theorem {}, from the `bin` directory:
+Similarly, the proof of Propostion 3.5, from the `bin` directory:
 ```
 ./rootcat ../data/identify | ./identify
 ```
 This runs in just a few minutes.

-For ease of use, script are provided in the scripts directory.
+For ease of use, script are provided in the scripts directory that perform the above calls alongside some pretty printing.

 # Code